How Your Social Listening Strategy Will Benefit From Natural Language Processing

 What is Natural Language Processing?

 NLP (Natural Language Processing) refers to computer systems that process language in terms of its meaning and analyzes language patterns to understand social media conversations.
-NLP offers valuable insights by tracking sentiment — the tone of a social media post, tweet, LinkedIn update, etc — and tags that post as positive, negative or neutral.
+NLP offers valuable insights into tracking sentiment — the tone of a social media post, tweet, LinkedIn update, etc — and tags that post as positive, negative or neutral.

-Thanks to our talented and tireless NLP team, we have developed a unique Natural Language Processing system, that works for variety of different languages – combining machine learning information with hand improved data.
+Thanks to our talented and tireless NLP team, we have developed a unique Natural Language Processing system, that works for a variety of different languages – combining machine learning information with hand improved data.
 Here’s a high-level overview of what’s going on behind the scenes with Synthesio’s Natural Language Processing System.